unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 in the main Github repo.

-The following sections break down the various configuration options available for the three main categories mentions previously.
+The following sections break down the various configuration options available for the three main categories mentioned previously.

 ## Poller